pangeo-data/pangeo/docs/cloud.rst

 .. warning::
     We currently have no long-term funding to support Pangeo Cloud.
-    At present, cobble together funding from various grants from funding agencies and cloud providers.
+    At present, we've cobbled together funding from various grants from funding agencies and cloud providers.
     All users must understand that Pangeo Cloud environments could disappear at any time.